 Getting a Tooth Extracted

-Tooth extractions are actually very easy procedures, and usually take approximately an hour per tooth.
+Tooth extractions are actually very easy restorative dental procedures, and usually take approximately an hour per tooth.
 We perform two different kinds of extractions, simple and surgical.
 Most of our extractions are simple and performed on visible teeth.
 Surgical extractions are for teeth that are partially or wholly beneath the gumline, what we call “impacted,” which means that we will have to take x-rays.
 Simple extractions and surgical extractions both require local anesthesia only, so you do not have to change your diet prior to coming in.
 You should experience minimal to no discomfort, just some moderate pressure.
 Many of our patients prefer to wear earbuds to block out the sounds of our instruments, which can get somewhat noisy.

 After an Extraction